 The Dr. Ala Stanford Center for Health Equity (ASHE) was formed in response to the needs of the underserved communities in Philadelphia, PA.
 ASHE was conceived from the experience of the Black Doctors COVID-19 Consortium (BDCC).
 BDCC was created in March 2020 in response to the disproportionate number of African-Americans being diagnosed and dying from coronavirus, and the lack of swift intervention to mitigate disease spread.
 The mission of BDCC is to educate, provide advocacy and barrier-free coronavirus testing and vaccination in an effort to decrease the morbidity and mortality associated with the disease.
-BDCC has been integral in increasing the number of African-Americans vaccinated against coronavirus.
-In fact Philadelphia has the highest percentage of vaccinations of African-Americans in any large urban area (City of Philadelphia, City Council Report, September 2021).
+BDCC has been integral in increasing the number of African-Americans in any large urban area (City of Philadelphia, City Council Report, September 2021).
 We understood that a continuum of care and access to quality medical services was necessary in the midst of the pandemic and one that would extend long after containment of COVID-19.

-Slated to open in October 2021, the Dr. Ala Stanford Center for Health Equity will offer an array of services including: phlebotomy, x-rays and mammography, behavioral health and well check-ups for children and adults in a welcoming, family-friendly environment.
+Slated to open in November 2021, the Dr. Ala Stanford Center for Health Equity, with care provided by the Black Doctors Consortium (BDC) will offer an array of services including: well check-ups for children and adults, behavioral health, electrocardiograms and phlebotomy in a welcoming, family-friendly environment.
+ASHE has a pledge campaign for our x-ray and mammography suite.
 The clinic will also offer standard immunizations and flu vaccines.
 There are eight exam rooms and three private behavioral health spaces.
 It will employ roughly five physicians, two physician assistants, nurse practitioners and an experienced, robust nursing staff.